Abhaykauahal21/LoanFlow/README.md

     ├── models/          # MongoDB models
     ├── routes/          # API routes
     └── uploads/         # User uploaded files

+## 🧭 How It Works
+- Authentication: Users register/login; server issues a JWT; client saves the token in `localStorage` and attaches it to requests via an Axios interceptor (`client/src/api/axios.js`).
+- Authorization: Middleware checks roles/permissions; protected pages use `ProtectedRoute` on the client.
+- State Management: Redux Toolkit manages slices for notifications, loans, payments, users, and settings.
+- Notifications: Server/API errors are surfaced through a central notification system; toast popups are suppressed for authentication/authorization errors in the user portal.
+- Analytics: Dashboard aggregates loan counts and amounts via MongoDB aggregations and renders charts with Recharts.
 ```

 ## 🔧 Environment Setup